 7. After rukuu, you continue with two sajdas and the final sitting as normal to conclude the prayer.

 1. Begin with takbeerat al-ihram to open the prayer, then six additional takbeer.
-It is better (sunnah) to pause at this point for people behind you in order for them to repeat after you.
+The sunnah is to pause at this point for people behind you to repeat after you.

 3. Make rukuu, sujood, and come up from the first rakah saying 1 takbeer, as normal.